 There are many injuries and accidents that are caused by health and safety mismanagement.
 Many of them could have been completely avoided had the right systems been in place.
 It is essential that your managers are competent when it comes to effectively managing the safety and the health of the employees to help prevent these accidents and incidents from occurring.

 When someone is injured or suffering from poor health caused by working conditions the business immediately have costs to meet.
 There may be sick pay to cover, the cost of replacing the injured or ill party, albeit temporarily.
 Other costs might come into play such as legal costs and lost revenue from concerned customers or investors.
-This is why it is essential to ensure that your managers are trained on IOSH Managing Safely courses or similar.
+This is why it is essential to ensure that your managers are trained to the IOSH Managing Safely and / or NEBOSH General Certificate standard.

 Training comes in different forms.
 First of all you need to educate and inform people on how to do their job properly.
 Then you must let them know what can be done and what never must be done and finally you provide relevant information.
 Many business owners fail to provide the right training to their managers – providing basic information that doesn’t include all of the necessary facts.
 This means managers are left guessing on how to prevent accidents and illness, which is not appropriate or sufficient in the eyes of the law.